Find an Orthodontist near you

 • Sugary foods such as lollies, boiled sweets

-• Sweet drinks such as fruit juice, cordial, soft drinks and energy drinks
+• Sweet drinks such as fruit juice, cordial, soft drinks and/or energy drinks

 If you’re wearing braces, you’ll want to do everything in your power to make sure you’re going to get the best result.
 Keeping your teeth clean, taking the time to floss, and thinking about the food you eat are simple but effective steps to make sure you’ll have a perfect smile when the braces come off!